 Pipelines to connect the District's various assets are currently under the planning phase and may become a critical resource for the District in the future.
-Currently, WRD is evaluating pipelines to provide additional source water to the Leo J. Vander Lans Water Treatment Facility (LVL).
-Historically, LVL has encountered challenges with reliable source water for continuous plant operation.
-LVL currently receives source water from the Long Beach Water Reclamation Facility (LBWRF), owned and operated by the Sanitation Districts of Los Angeles County (LACSD), which has been undergoing a series of planned shutdowns for various facility improvement.
-WRD is evaluating options to diversify source water with an end goal of improved and continuous operation of LVL.
-One of these alternatives that is under evaluation is utilizing existing allocations from the Los Coyotes Water Reclamation Facility (LCWRF), owned and operated by LACSD, to provide an alternate source water supply to LVL via a new pipeline project.
+Currently, WRD is evaluating pipelines to provide additional source water to the LJVLAWTF.
+WRD is evaluating options to diversify source water to LJVLAWTF with an end goal of improved and continuous operation of the facility.
+One of these alternatives that is under evaluation is utilizing existing allocations from the Los Coyotes Water

+Reclamation Facility (LCWRF), owned and operated by LACSD, to provide an alternate source water supply to LJVLAWTF via a new pipeline project.